joshfishman/AI-CRO/docs/Webflow-Integration.md

 2. **Check for browser restrictions**: Some websites restrict what bookmarklets can do.
 Try using the direct URL approach instead.

-3. **Try the debug version of the bookmarklet**: The fixed version includes better error logging.
+3. **Try the debug version of the bookmarklet**: Our bookmarklet includes better error logging.

 ## Advanced Integration